Configuration

 hooks:

-- event: build:complete
+- event: plan:build:complete

-run: "notify-send 'Build complete'"
+command: "notify-send 'Build complete'"

-- event: build:failed
+- event: plan:build:failed

-run: "curl -X POST $SLACK_WEBHOOK -d '{\"text\": \"Build failed\"}'"
+command: "curl -X POST $SLACK_WEBHOOK -d '{\"text\": \"Build failed\"}'"

 Full Reference